Sanctions to Blame: Global Climate Models Stop Working Without Data from Russia

 Western climatologists explain how sanctions against Russia have affected their research

-Climate models compiled in the West since 2022 without taking into account data from Russia are a waste of time, as they are unreliable.
-This was stated by participants in the INTERACT research project, climatologists from Denmark, Finland, Great Britain, and the USA.
+Climate models, which have been compiled in the West since 2022 without taking into account data from Russia, are a waste of time because they are unreliable.
+This was stated by participants in the INTERACT research project, climatologists from Denmark, Finland, Great Britain and the USA.

 climate scientist